StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/about-notifications.md

 When you select *FilteredEvent*, TheHive allows you to define a structured JSON filter.
 This filter is used to match specific events in TheHive.

-Learn how to create filtered events and explore examples in the [How to Write a Filtered Event Trigger](./write-filtered-event-trigger.md) topic.
+Learn how to create filtered events and explore examples in the [Write a Filtered Event Trigger](./write-filtered-event-trigger.md) topic.

 ### Notifiers